The questions you ask a real estate agent when selling a house are crucial.

 - Schools

-They do this by convincing you that they can magically sell your home for a price too good to be true.
+They do this to convince you that they can magically sell your home for a price too good to be true.

-This is one of the reasons why disclosing what you think your house is worth is one of the things you should avoid telling a listing agent.
+This is one of the reasons why disclosing what you think your house is worth is one of the things you should avoid telling your listing agent.

 This is a common tactic that can easily cause your house to sit on the market.

-One of the upcoming questions will help you almost completely eliminate the possibility of this happening to you.
+One of the upcoming questions will help you significantly reduce the chances of this happening to you.

-2. In what percentage of your sold listings have you also represented the buyer?
+2. In what percentage of your home sales have you acted as a dual agent?

 If there’s one question you need to make sure you ask a realtor, this is it.